Mediwateyash/Photography-page/README.md

-this is an front end project
+This  is an photography frontend project which is build using html and css